QubesOS/qubes-doc/developer/general/doc-guidelines.md

 *See [#4693](https://github.com/QubesOS/qubes-issues/issues/4693) for more information.*

 Core documentation resides in the [Qubes OS Project's official repositories](https://github.com/QubesOS/), mainly in [qubes-doc].
-External documentation can be anywhere else (such as fan websites and personal blogs), but there is an especially large collection in the [Qubes Community](https://github.com/Qubes-Community) project.
+External documentation can be anywhere else (such as forums, community websites, and blogs), but there is an especially large collection in the [Qubes Community](https://github.com/Qubes-Community) project.
 External documentation should not be submitted to [qubes-doc].
 If you've written a piece of documentation that is not appropriate for [qubes-doc], we encourage you to submit it to the [Qubes Community](https://github.com/Qubes-Community) project instead.
 At the time of this writing, there is also a section of external documentation in [qubes-doc] that is in the process of being moved to the [Qubes Community](https://github.com/Qubes-Community) project (see [#4693](https://github.com/QubesOS/qubes-issues/issues/4693)).